kristenvaccaro/antisocial-computing/assignments.md

 A brief proposal will be due at the end of week 5.

-## Final Exam
+## Final Exam - OPTIONAL

-A final exam will evaluate your understanding of the material for the entire quarter.
+An optional final exam will be offered for extra credit.
+The final exam will evaluate your understanding of the material for the entire quarter.
 It will consist of open-ended responses, similar to the in-person discussions as well as your writing assignments.
 The final exam time is set by the university, and can be found on Blink.
-I am happy to offer a conflict exam.
-If everyone who is interested can attend the conflict exam time, no reason/excuse is needed.
-Otherwise, students with more serious conflicts will be prioritized.
-Look out for a survey near the end of the quarter.